dymmond/esmerald/docs/en/docs/middleware/middleware.md

 # Middleware

-Esmerald includes several middleware classes unique to the application but also allowing some other ways of designing them by using [protocols](../protocols.md).
-Inspired by other great frameworks, Esmerald has a similar approach for the middleware protocol.
+Ravyn includes several middleware classes unique to the application but also allowing some other ways of designing them by using [protocols](../protocols.md).
+Inspired by other great frameworks, Ravyn has a similar approach for the middleware protocol.
 Let's be honest, it is not that we can reinvent the wheel on something already working out of the box.

-There are two ways of designing the middleware for Esmerald.
-[Lilya middleware](#lilya-middleware) and [Esmerald protocols](#esmerald-protocols) as both work quite well together.
+There are two ways of designing the middleware for Ravyn.
+[Lilya middleware](#lilya-middleware) and [Ravyn protocols](#esmerald-protocols) as both work quite well together.

 ## Lilya middleware

-The Lilya middleware is the classic already available way of declaring the middleware within an **Esmerald** application.
+The Lilya middleware is the classic already available way of declaring the middleware within an **Ravyn** application.

 !!!
 Tip